Stephen Curry’s remarkable rise to three-point king

 [Stephen Curry’s record-setting April scoring spree]

-The NBA’s all-time leaders typically claim their thrones thanks, in large part, to their longevity: Kareem Abdul-Jabbar played 20 seasons to become the league’s leading scorer, Hakeem Olajuwon logged 18 years to become the blocks leader, and John Stockton played 19 years to set the records for assists and steals.
+The NBA’s all-time leaders typically claim their thrones thanks, in large part, to their longevity: Kareem Abdul-Jabbar played 20 seasons to become the league’s leading scorer, Hakeem Olajuwon logged 18 to become the blocks leader, and John Stockton played 19 to set the records for assists and steals.
 Likewise, Allen played the last of his 18 seasons in 2013-14 at the age of 38.
-Reggie Miller, the record holder before Allen, hit 2,560 three-pointers during an 18-year career before he retired at age 39.
+Reggie Miller, the three-point record holder before Allen, hit 2,560 threes during an 18-year career before he retired at age 39.

-While Curry has plenty of high-level basketball ahead of him, he has approached the summit in just his 13th season at age 33.
+While Curry seemingly has plenty of high-level basketball ahead of him, he has approached the summit in just his 13th season at age 33.

-His rapid ascent is even more remarkable because he got a late start, compared with some of his peers, because he spent three years in college at Davidson.
+His rapid ascent is even more remarkable because he got a late start, compared with some of his peers, because he spent three seasons in college at Davidson.

-Curry is poised to break Allen’s record at five years younger.
+Curry is poised to be five years younger than Allen was when he set the record.

 Despite significant injuries in his third season and in 2019-20, he will break the record having played fewer than 800 games.